 ASAM advocates for the idea that people should receive treatment at the lowest intensity from which they’d still benefit.
 This normally translates to a presumption of outpatient treatment.
 According to ASAM criteria, outpatient care is best suited for individuals that:

-Have a strong enough support network and life structure to ensure a health recovery environment at home.
+- Have a strong enough support network and life structure to ensure a healthy recovery environment at home.

 Outpatient programs often involve several key behavioral therapy tactics: